Athletics at the 1988 Summer Olympics – Women's 200 metres

 The Women's 200 metres at the 1988 Summer Olympics in Seoul, South Korea had an entry list of 60 competitors, with eight qualifying heats (60), four second-round races (32) and two semi-finals (16), before the final (8) took off on Thursday September 29, 1988.

+The winning margin was 0.38 seconds which as of 2023 remains the only time the women's Olympic 200 metres has been won by more than 0.3 seconds since the introduction of fully automatic timing.

 At the 1988 Olympic Trials, her 21.77 American record already showed Florence Griffith-Joyner was going to be a contender against the East Germans who had dominated the sprints for the previous decade.
 Marita Koch had retired but her equal Heike Drechsler was here.
 In the quarter-final round, Griffith-Joyner improved to 21.76, but then she had set the world record in the 100 metres.
 The semi-finals the following day showed she had more, her 21.56 was a .15 improvement on the world record.
 More than a quarter century later, the time still stands as the second fastest 200 metres ever run by a woman.
 The final was more impressive, Griffith-Joyner gradually making up the stagger on Grace Jackson to her outside and Merlene Ottey running about equal through the turn.
 From there she simply pulled away from the best in the world.
 The tall Jackson was able to separate from her Jamaican teammate but was still three long steps behind Griffith-Joyner.
 Inhibited by the tight turn of lane 1, Drechsler made a late rush on the inside to catch Ottey for bronze.

 21.34 knocked another .22 off her world record from earlier in the day (.37 taken from the world record on one day).
 The time has never been approached since.
 Jackson, in second place in this race missed the previous world record by .01 and did not look in contention.
-Five women have since surpassed Koch and Drechsler's world record, including 4th place Ottey twice.
+Five women have since surpassed Koch and Drechsler's world record, including fourth place Ottey twice.